momo-dev123/assassyn-workloads/README.md

 ## Folder Structure

-1. `assassyn`: The repo of the assassyn language
+1. `assassyn-public`: The repo of the assassyn language
 2. Workloads & Evaluation:
-    1. `riscv-benchmarks`: The workloads repo for the CPU evaluation
+    1. `riscv-bmark`: The workloads repo for the CPU evaluation
     2. `MachSuite`: The workloads for the HLS evaluation
     3. `components`: The scripts for the architectural component breakdown.
+    4. `gem5`: The simulator to be compared with.
+    5. `sv-source`: Some special verilog source for post-synthesis while some of those original design are very difficult to be synthesized.
+    6. `scripts`: Automation scripts for generating and summarizing of experiment data.
+        1. `gem5_cpu`: Scripts about using gem5.
+        2. `hls_assassyn`: Scripts about using assassyn for hls benchmarks.
+        3. `hls_baseline`: Scripts about using verilator and Bambu for the hls benchmarks baseline.
+        4. `minor_cpu`: Scripts about simulating assassyn minor cpu with different version.
+        5. `sodor_cpu`: Scripts about simulating 5 pipeline sodor core of chipyard.
+        6. `post_synthesis`: Scripts about post synthesis.
+        7. `my_time`: Scripts for generating preciser timer.
 3. `plot`: The scripts for the figure ploting.
 Each `fig-x.py` is a script for the corresponding figure in the paper.

 ## Prerequisites